 04 of 06

 Malbec, meat, and spice—a recurring theme that bodes really well for this red South American sweetheart wine.
 We love the creative mix of Cajun spice with brown sugar in this prime rib roast recipe; it truly brings out the varietal's velvety textures and innate spice character.
-Make the 1/2 cup of red wine the recipe calls for a Malbec and you will elevate the wine's pairing potential even more.Continue to 5 of 6 below.
+The recipe calls for a 1/2 cup of red wine, and if you choose Malbec, you will boost the wine's pairing potential even more.Continue to 5 of 6 below.

 05 of 06

 Just to show how accommodating Malbec can be, we've paired it with a classic Thai barbecue grilled chicken recipe featuring fantastic flavor components.
 The potent potpourri of unique Thai flavors—sweet, spice, and savory—call for a wine that will balance and enhance the dish and avoid the temptation to be overcome by flavor power plays, Malbecs have a sweet spot for barbecue sauces of virtually any theme and this recipe is no exception.